How to open a Microsoft .wps or Works file in Word

-Once these files have been downloaded, follow the steps listed below.
+Once these files are downloaded, follow the steps listed below.

 - Close any open Microsoft Word windows.

 - After installing both files, open Microsoft Word.

 - In the Open window, in the File type drop-down menu or the unlabeled drop-down menu next to File name are: Works 4.x (*.wps), Works 6-9 Document (*.wps), and Works 6.0 (*.wps).

 - Browse to the location of the Works file you want to open, select the file, then click Open.

 After I open the file, it's not formatted properly

-Depending on how the Microsoft Works file was originally created and formatted, you may be able to open it, but it will look strange because the formatting was not converted properly.
+Depending on the Microsoft Works file, it may look strange because formatting is not converted correctly.
 If this occurs, try opening the file as a different Works version.
 If this does not work, you'll have to change the formatting manually in Word if you want it to display correctly.

 Saving the file as a Word file

 To continue to use this file or want to make it compatible with Microsoft Word, follow the steps below.

-- After the file has been opened and edited, click File and choose Save As.
-If there is no File menu, click the Microsoft Office button in the top left of the Word window, then click Save As.
+- After the file is opened and edited, click File and choose Save As.
+If there is no File menu, click the Microsoft Office button in the top-left of the Word window, then click Save As.